-That the Padjanaks numbered in the hundreds of thousands, and that the chroniclers Skylitzes, Kedrenos, and Theophylact were not much exaggerating, is clearly implied by the fear that the Padjanaks inspired among the Byzantines, who had an enormous empire with millions of people in it and a large and well-trained military, and among the Magyars (called Turks by Constantine), the Rus, and the Bulgarians.
-Michael Psellus, Byzantine historian and philosopher, speaking of the Padjanaks, writes:
+That the Padjanaks numbered in the hundreds of thousands, and that the chroniclers Skylitzes, Kedrenos, and Theophylact were not much exaggerating, is clearly implied by the fear that the Padjanaks inspired among the Byzantines, the Magyars (called Turks by Constantine), the Rus, and the Bulgarians.91 Michael Psellus, Byzantine historian and philosopher, speaking of the Padjanaks, writes:

-Taken in the mass this is a nation to be feared, and a treacherous one.
-105
+Taken in the mass this is a nation to be feared, and a treacherous one.92

-All those Padjanaks that crossed the Lower Danube with Tyrach were settled after 1047, as mentioned above, in the area between Niš, Sofia, and Skopje.
+After 1047, all the Padjanaks that crossed the Lower Danube with Tyrach were settled, as mentioned above, in the area between Niš, Sofia, and Skopje.
 Remember that this Byzantine territory was Bulgarian territory just a few decades before the settlement of all those Padjanaks (Kushans) and Kangar, and that in 1185 it would become Bulgaria once again.

-After the battle at Levounion in 1091, large numbers of Padjanaks - those that did not merge and assimilate with Armâns and did not become known as Vlachs or
+Now, after the battle at Lebounion in 1091, large numbers of Padjanaks-those that did not merge and assimilate with Armâns and did not become known as Vlachs or Morlachs with them-may very likely have become slaves of the Byzantines,